You can find us at:

 Please note the campus car parks get very busy, particularly on weekdays between 9am and 5pm.
 We strongly recommend using another form of transport if you are attending a weekday matinee performance.
 If you do decide to drive, please allow more time for your journey.

 Parking on Match Days

 Please note that the University occasionally shares some of its car parking spaces at the front of campus with Brighton & Hove Albion, who play at the AMEX stadium (opposite the University).
 We try to avoid programming events when there is a football match on, but sometimes clashes are unavoidable.
 If you are coming to the Attenborough Centre at the same time as a football match, please note that the front of campus next to the Attenborough Centre gets very busy.
 Allow extra time for your journey and to park.
-Head for the Arts, Park Village or East Slope car parks.
+Head for the Lewes Court, Park Village or East Slope car parks.
 Use the Knights Gate Road entrance (off the A27) to campus to access these car parks.

 See the University’s Parking for Vistors page for further details.

 Next football game that coincides with an ACCA show:

 Chris Watson: No Man’s Land on Saturday 31st March 2018 - kickoff at 3pm.

 Car parking prices